HannahDelaney/portfolio-site-2020/_galleries/highlights.md

 img-2-client: Whitewater Brewing Co.
 img-2-date: 2025
 img-2-role: Graphic Design
 img-2-p: Whitewater Brewing Company needed a new beer case designed to launch their Non-Alcoholic Farmer's Daughter and Shifting Tides into the market.
 The design would initially be <a href="https://www.instagram.com/p/DJC1J7xuGc_/">featured at Costco</a>, and needed to have shelf appeal from all angles to account for the palette style display stacks Costco uses.
 I had a great deal of fun creating this split case that features both beers, with distinct visuals of each beer wrapping around the opposing sides of the box.
-Each has a 'side' but the box design still signifies the presence of both flavours from any angle, with a featured spot for the illustrations representing each beer that organizes the nutritional and ingredient information effectively.
+Each has a 'side' but the box design still signifies the presence of both flavours from any angle, with a featured spot for the illustrations representing each beer that organises the nutritional and ingredient information effectively.

 gallery-3-h: Nunavut Healthcare Workers Campaign Concepts
 img-3-1: gon-two-poster.jpg